 Personalize Your On-Base Housing or Rental with These Easy Decorating Ideas

 Personalizing the latest temporary home is a challenge for military families.
-There’s the new layout to consider, the paint colors, the rules of the rental agreement, and much more.
+There’s the new layout to consider, the paint colors, the rental agreement rules, and much more.

 Seek Professionals in the Know

 Fortunately, there are military spouses out there who have the gift of “Making Temporary Feel Permanent.”
-This is a perfectly accurate tag line from Brianna Beninati’s website, Based In Design.
-Brianna offers interior design and decorating consultations in person near her home city of Columbus, Mississippi and virtually for military clients across the world.
+This is a perfectly accurate tagline from Brianna Beninati’s website, Based In Design.
+Brianna offers virtual interior design and decorating consultations for military clients across the world.

-No doubt, talented professionals like Brianna can turn your blank home into a signature space of your own quickly and according to your budget, but what if you’re a DIY kind of person and decorating is a hobby?
+No doubt, talented professionals like Brianna can turn your blank home into a signature space of your own quickly and according to your budget, but what if you’re a DIY kind of person and decorating is a beloved pastime?
 Your out-of-date house may be a welcome challenge to overcome!

 Try These Easy Home Decorating Projects